MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

   - Performance Efficiency, Carbon Awareness
 - Ensure software backwards compatibility so it works on legacy hardware
   - Performance Efficiency, Hardware efficiency
-- Be aware of UX design for sustainability, e.g.,  use SD rather than HD
+- Be aware of UX design for sustainability, for example,  use SD rather than HD
   - Performance Efficiency, Energy efficiency

 - Smaller failure units